InnerSourceCommons/innersourcecommons.org/content/community/action.md

       {{< company name="Trustpilot" image="/images/logos/trustpilot.png" article="https://github.com/customer-stories/trustpilot" author_name="Martin Andersen" author_title="VP of Engineering" >}}
       We have an InnerSource policy: Everybody has access to create pull requests on all repositories.
 You can see all our code.
 We don’t lock down anything.
       {{< /company >}}
-      {{< company name="Twilio" image="/images/logos/twilio.png" article="https://github.com/customer-stories/twilio" author_name="Jo Ann Tan" author_title="Vice President and Head of Infrastructure" >}}
+      {{< company name="Twilio" image="/images/logos/twilio.png" article="https://github.com/customer-stories/twilio" author_name="Roman Scheiter" author_title="Head of Productivity Engineering" >}}
-      Our development teams have benefited from the collaborative features of GitHub.
-It allows them to take co-development to a whole new level by working as a community and maturing our InnerSourcing practices.
+      Twilio engineers are encouraged to submit pull requests to projects that are not immediately owned by their team.
+They can then work with the owning team on integrating their change into the code base.
       {{< /company >}}
       {{< company name="US Bank" image="/images/logos/usbank.png" video="https://youtu.be/4qT9wCz3hKw" >}}
       {{< /company >}}